-During your three years in the Dixon RTT, you will have access to the resources of both the Rockford and Dixon medical communities.
-Year one is spent primarily in Rockford, where you will concentrate on inpatient rotations.
-Once weekly, you will travel to Dixon to begin developing your own Family Medicine model office continuity patient panel.
-Your second and third years will be spent primarily in Dixon with a combination of specialty rotations and continuity patient panel responsibilities.
+During your three years with the Dixon RTT, you will have access to resources of both the Rockford and Dixon medical communities.
+The first nine months are spent in Rockford, where you will concentrate on inpatient rotations.
+On average, you will travel to Dixon once a week to begin developing your own Family Medicine continuity patient panel.
+Your second and third years are spent in Dixon with a combination of specialty rotations and continuity patient panel responsibilities.

 Located along the Rock River, Dixon is a rural community with a generous range of local amenities and services and a strong school system.
 In acreage per capita, Dixon boasts one of the state’s largest municipal park systems.
 Dixon offers a satisfying balance of a safe, warm rural atmosphere with easy access to more metropolitan resources when desired.